ARTbio/GalaxyKickStart/docs/customizations.md

 # Customising the playbook

 We strongly encourage users to read the [ansible inventory](https://docs.ansible.com/ansible/intro_inventory.html) documentation first.

+Most settings should be editable without modifying the playbook directly, instead variables can be set in group_vars and host vars.

 The playbook comes with an example inventory file `hosts`.
 ```
 [artimed]